"I won't tell you where the place is, the dark mesh of the woods

 find strange and beautiful beings

-and hold their medicine as close as you would the hidden pleasures a lover's body brings.
+and hold their medicine as close as you would hold a Beloved.